 Six risks from Myanmar’s draft Cyber Security Law

-This analysis outlines six serious risks posed by the Myanmar military government’s draft “Cyber Security Law”.
+This analysis outlines six serious risks posed by the Myanmar military’s draft “Cyber Security Law”.
 It is based upon international standards relating to the right to freedom of expression.
 It builds upon a statement issued on 11 February by 250 civil society organisations in Myanmar, and other international statements.

 The draft Cyber Security Law was circulated to stakeholders for feedback by 15 February.
 The draft law has been under development for several years, and the circulated version is similar to the version from mid-2020 under the previous government.